iotaledger/trinity-wallet/.github/issue_template.md

 ### Bug description
 A general description of the bug.

-### Device Spec
+### Environment Specs
 What device are you running Trinity on?

-Please provide the manufacturer, model, and OS version (e.g. Samsung Galaxy S9, Android 8.0)
+- Manufacturer:
+- Model:
+- OS version:

+What build of Trinity are you running?
+Please provide the full version (you can find it in Settings > About Trinity).

+- Trinity version:

 ### Steps To Reproduce
 1.